yari-gut/Hello-Squirrel/README.md

 ## Summary

-Hello-Squirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+Hello-Squirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.
+Through a list of hobbies and a bio description, we personalize our introduction.

-If I had to describe this project in three (3) emojis, they would be:
+If I had to describe this project in three (3) emojis, they would be: 🤔😲😁

 ## Application Features